- Avoid paying for information

 The funds from a reverse mortgage loan are not wages or income, which is what the Social Security Administration bases its eligibility for, and level of retirement benefits.
 Similarly, Medicare eligibility is based on age and citizenship (and for people of any age with certain chronic medical conditions), and not income.
 I can understand how some people may mischaracterize their reverse mortgage funds as "income" when applying for Social Security benefits, which if unquestioned by the SSA, may disqualify them from receiving benefits.

-If, for example, I lend $1,000 to a Social Security beneficiary, that person does not need to report that to the SSA as income for the month — it is a loan.
+If, for example, I lend $1,000 to a Social Security beneficiary, that person does not need to report the cash to the SSA as income for the month — it is a loan.

 The DHS US Administration on Aging Area Agency on Aging Web site contains links to local resources on Medicaid, Medicare, and Social Security.